 Remove hard inquiries from your credit report can have a positive impact on your credit score.
 However, the exact increase in your score will depend on a number of factors, such as the total number of hard inquiries on your report, your current credit score, and the specific scoring model used to calculate your score.
 In general, a hard inquiry can result in a small decrease in your credit score of 5-10 points.
 However, if you have multiple hard inquiries, the impact on your score can be greater.
 If a hard inquiry is removed, you may see a corresponding increase in your credit score of the same amount, but it may not necessarily result in a significant improvement in your overall score.
 It’s also important to note that the effect of a hard inquiry on your credit score is typically temporary and can fade over time.

 How do I stop hard credit inquiries?

 In a perfect world, there would only be one answer: minimize your loan or credit applications.
 In other words, do not inquire about a loan if you are not in immediate need of one.
-Start from repairing your credit before you attempt any significant credit inquiries.
+Start by repairing your credit before you attempt any significant hard credit inquiries.

 Unfortunately, in a digital world, you may not be the only one inquiring about credit on your behalf.
 Fraud does happen more often than not.
 To minimize the risk of your credit being abused by an unauthorized person, monitor your credit report frequently to ensure no illegal activity took place.